 - view as list

-The KFF Women’s Health Survey asked respondents how much of a priority seven key women’s health policies should be for the new President and Congress.
-This issue brief examines attitudes toward those policy priorities and differences by gender, political party affiliation, and demographic factors.
+The new KFF Women’s Health Survey asked respondents how much of a priority seven key women’s health policies should be for the new President and Congress.
+The issue brief examines attitudes toward those policy priorities and differences by gender, political party affiliation, and demographic factors.